 This paper provides a timeline of the major events leading up to the EU referendum and subsequent dates of note, looking ahead to expected events as the UK and EU negotiate the UK's exit.Jump to full report >>

-In a referendum held on 23 June 2016, the majority of the UK electorate voted to leave the European Union.
+In a referendum held on 23 June 2016, the majority of those who voted chose to leave the European Union.

 On 29 March 2017, in writing to European Council President Donald Tusk, the Prime Minister formally triggered Article 50 and began the two-year countdown to the UK formally leaving the EU (commonly known as ‘Brexit’).